-Fungi are carbon-heterotrophic eukaryotes that form their own cell wall; they form a thallus onto or into organic material and reproduce asexually or sexually.
-There are more than 1,000,000 fungus species, only about 180 of which can be linked to infections in humans or animals.
-Besides that, fungi are used in medicine as antibiotic producers or vaccines like hepatitis B surface antigen.
+Fungi are carbon-heterotrophic eukaryotes that form their own cell wall.
+They form a thallus and reproduce asexually or sexually.
+There are more than 1 million fungus species but only about 180 can be linked to infections in humans or animals.
+Fungi are used in medicine to produce antibiotics or vaccines like the hepatitis B surface antigen.

-The cell wall fungi form is made out of chitin, glucan and mannan.
+The cell wall formed by fungi is made out of chitin, glucan, and mannan.
 The cytoplasmic membrane of fungi possesses the sterol ergosterol instead of cholesterin, just like in humans.
-This ergosterol site is very suitable for antifungal antibiotics.
-As opposed to plants, fungi do not have photosynthetic capabilities and do not possess chlorophyll.
-Fungi are heterotrophs, feeding on organic materials instead.
+This ergosterol site is a suitable target for antifungal antibiotics.
+Unlike plants, fungi do not have photosynthetic capabilities and do not possess chlorophyll.
+Fungi are heterotrophs and feed on organic materials instead.

-They have more chromosomes and can be either haploid or diploid.
+Fungi have chromosomes and can be either haploid or diploid.
 Protein biosynthesis takes place on 80S ribosomes through a monocistronic mRNA.
-Fungi perfecti are fungi that are now in their sexual form.
-Those only known in their asexual form are called fungi imperfecti or deuteromycetes.
+Perfect fungi are fungi that have a known sexual form.
+Fungi that are only known in their asexual form are called imperfect fungi or Deuteromycetes.

 Mold antigens are the most frequent cause of allergies, followed by grass pollen.
-Some symptoms of mold allergies are headaches, losses of concentration and asthmatic complaints.
+Some symptoms of mold allergies include headache, loss of concentration, and asthmatic complaints.

-Humans can absorb mycotoxines aerogenically or through food.
-One of the most common toxins is amanita phalloides (death cap mushroom).
-Its amanita toxin leads to poisoning manifestations, like nausea and diarrhea 8–22 hours after consumption.
-After a few days, through a inhibition of RNA polymerase II, an enzym that helps create mRNA, cell metabolism halts and the cell will die.
-Another example is claviceps purpurea.
-It grows on ears of corn and this fungus’ toxin causes intestinal cramps, circulatory problems and hallucinations.
+Humans can absorb mycotoxins aerogenically or through food.
+One of the most common toxins is Amanita phalloides (death cap mushroom).
+Its amanita toxin leads to manifestations of poisoning, such as nausea and diarrhea 8–22 hours after consumption.
+After a few days, through the inhibition of RNA polymerase II, which is an enzyme that helps create mRNA, there is a cessation of cell metabolism and the cell dies.
+Another example is Claviceps purpurea, which grows on the ears of corn.
+The toxin of this fungus causes intestinal cramps, circulatory problems, and hallucinations.

-Infectious fungi get their pathogenicity from adherence factors, lytic enzymes, mycotoxins and their invasive abilities.
-They can be resistant to gastric acid and protect themselves from the immune system, e.g. through a slimy capsule in cryptococcus neoformans, or antigenic mimicry in candida albicans.
+Infectious fungi derive their pathogenicity from adherence factors, lytic enzymes, mycotoxins, and invasiveness.
+They can be resistant to gastric acid and protect themselves from the immune system, e.g. through a slimy capsule in Cryptococcus neoformans, or antigenic mimicry in Candida albicans.
 Pathogenic fungi even develop defense mechanisms against specific immune cells.
-C. neoformans can thus induce suppressor cells, and coccidioides induces tumor necrosis factor release.
+C. neoformans can thus induce suppressor cells, and Coccidioides induces the release of tumor necrosis factor.

-Predisposing factors for mycoses are immunodeficiencies.
-Preterm birth, malignant tumors, cytostatic therapy, corticosteroids or antibiotics, diabetes, kidney failure, burns, polytrauma, or the use of catheters and artificial respiration can all render a patient more susceptible to mycoses..
+Predisposing factors for mycoses include immunodeficiencies, preterm birth, malignant tumors, cytostatic therapy, corticosteroids or antibiotics, diabetes, kidney failure, burns, polytrauma, or the use of catheters and artificial respiration.

 Biological taxonomy according to Strassburger